 For some software products, manual installation has been the practiced method for patch installation.
-For example, until recently, patches for TruCluster software had been manually installed.
+For example, patches for TruCluster software used to be installed manually.

 You must determine whether the fixes delivered by the manually installed release patches are included in the current dupatch-based release patch kit before enabling dupatch to overwrite any unknown or missing system files.
 Once you have made this determination, proceed as follows: